-The purpose of an Electrical Installation Condition Report is to provide an engineering view on whether or not the electrical installation is in a satisfactory condition for continued use.
+An Electrical Installation Condition Report is carried out to provide an engineering view on whether or not the electrical installation is in a satisfactory condition for continued use.

 Necessity for an EICR?

 An Electrical Installation Condition Report is necessary because all electrical installations deteriorate due to a number of factors such as;